mongodb/specifications/source/auth/auth.md

   - TOKEN_RESOURCE\
     The URI of the target resource.
 If `TOKEN_RESOURCE` is provided and `ENVIRONMENT` is not one of `["azure", "gcp"]` or `TOKEN_RESOURCE` is not provided and `ENVIRONMENT` is one of `["azure", "gcp"]`, the driver MUST raise an error.
-Drivers MUST ensure that `TOKEN_RESOURCE` is url-encoded, such as by using a regex for special characters or by checking if unencoding the value changes it, and then encoding if necessary.
+Drivers MUST ensure that `TOKEN_RESOURCE` is url-encoded, while ensuring that it is not double-encoded.

   - OIDC_CALLBACK\
     An [OIDC Callback](#oidc-callback) that returns OIDC credentials.
 Drivers MAY allow the user to